ashupednekar/resume/README.md

 - Contributed to the adoption of a Rust-first backend stack, improving performance and reducing memory overhead in critical systems.
 - Focused on building internal tools and infrastructure that align with DevOps principles, ensuring smooth continuous integration and deployment.
 - worked on natural language stuff back in the day
+- spearheaded proper helm based CI/CD to make deploying to varied targets repeatable and consistent, ranging from major cloud k8s distros to obscure ones, and on premise

 ---